Skip to content

 The Mournes is an important breeding site for ground nesting birds which are vulnerable to curious dogs when they’re sitting on eggs and raising chicks.

-Please stick to footpaths and keep your dog on a lead during nesting season (1 March to 31 July).
 These restrictions are vital to help us give breeding birds the best chance of success.
-And after a series of devastating fires, it's more important than ever to leave them to nest undisturbed.
+And after a series of devastating fires, it's more important than ever to leave them to nest undisturbed by keeping your dog under control.

 Dog walking at Kedleston Hall, Derbyshire